Creating Rich and Organic Garden Soil

 Bountiful organic gardens (grown without the use of synthetic chemicals) start with nutrient-rich, organic soil.
 If your designated planting spot is blessed with loam—a moisture-retentive soil that contains a mixture of roughly 40 percent each sand and silt and 20 percent clay—you’ve got the foundation for a garden filled with vigorous plants.
 But there's hope for other gardens, too.
 With a little effort and the right ingredients, you can turn sand, clay, or barren ground into rich soil that will sustain plants and create abundant harvests.

-If a plant is doing poorly, there's a good chance it has something to do with the soil.
-Maybe it's lacking nutrients (find out with a simple soil test).
-Or it could be compacted from being trampled by people, animals, or heavy equipment.
-Plants growing in compacted soil cannot develop good root systems (making them more susceptible to drought), so the soil needs to be loosened and aerated.
+If plants do poorly, there's a good chance it has something to do with the soil.
+Maybe it's lacking nutrients.
+(Find out with a simple soil test.)
+Or the soil could be compacted from being trampled by people, animals, or heavy equipment.
+Plants in compacted soil cannot develop good root systems, making plants more susceptible to drought, so the soil needs to be loosened and aerated.

 Clay soils are just the opposite.
 They contain very small, densely packed particles that hold moisture but don't allow much air space for plant roots.
 Compost helps separate those tiny clay particles so water can drain more freely and plant roots can get needed oxygen.